Silver is a free implementation of Apple's Swift programming language.

 With Silver, you can use Swift to write code directly against the .NET, Java, Android and Cocoa APIs.
 And you can also share a lot of non-UI code between platforms.

-Built on over ten years of solid compiler knowledge and technology, Silver is a truly native Swift compiler for the .NET CLR, the Java/Android JVM and the Cocoa runtime.
+Built on over ten years of solid compiler knowledge and technology, Silver is a truly native Swift compiler for the .NET CLR, the Java/Android JVM, the Cocoa runtime and our new native Island platform.

 Silver supports three platforms, but is decidedly not cross-platform, focusing on letting you leverage the Swift language natively for each individual platform, rather than encouraging mediocre cross-platform apps.
 With Silver, you can share your language and tool expertise, and you can share a lot of back-end business logic code – but you will use it to write apps targeted at each platform individually.
 Why?
 Because that's how great apps are made.